gaojunxuan/chrom_mini_graph/README.md

 ### read_anchor_hits.txt

-Gives the orders of the nodes corresponding to the best chain for each read.
-Again, note that half of the reads will have poor chains because reverse complements are not accounted for.
+Gives the ids of the nodes corresponding to the best chain for each read.

 ### Visualization